-The Executive Vice President and Provost (EVPP) is the chief academic officer and is responsible for the administration of the colleges and the Graduate School and Research.
-The academic deans report to the EVPP.
-Other administrative personnel who report directly to the EVPP include the associate Executive Vice President and Provost, assistant Executive Vice President and Provost, University librarian, directors of education on demand and institutional research.
-The EVPP annually evaluates these personnel and provides written and oral evaluations, which are filed in the Office of the Executive Vice President and Provost and the Office of Personnel Services.
-The EVPP is chairperson of the Council of Deans, which advises the vice president on matters related to academic affairs.
+The provost/vice president for academic affairs (VPAA) is the chief academic officer and is responsible for the administration of the colleges and the Graduate School and Research.
+The academic deans report to the provost/VPAA.
+Other administrative personnel who report directly to the provost/VPAA include the associate vice president for academic affairs, assistant vice president for academic affairs, University librarian, directors of education on demand and institutional research.
+The provost/VPAA annually evaluates these personnel and provides written and oral evaluations, which are filed in the Office of the Provost/Vice President for Academic Affairs and the Office of Personnel Services.
+The provost/VPAA is chairperson of the Council of Deans, which advises the vice president on matters related to academic affairs.

-The Office of the Executive Vice President and Provost is the focal point of recommendations to the president regarding academic rule/procedure, including personnel policies affecting faculty.
-The EVPP makes recommendations regarding the allocation of available academic resources, monitors faculty workloads, and is responsible for the coordination of faculty recruitment and improvement.
+The Office of the Provost/Vice President for Academic Affairs is the focal point of recommendations to the president regarding academic rule/procedure, including personnel policies affecting faculty.
+The provost/VPAA makes recommendations regarding the allocation of available academic resources, monitors faculty workloads, and is responsible for the coordination of faculty recruitment and improvement.
 This vice president also reviews recommendations of the academic deans and direct supervisors regarding appointments, salary increments, promotions, tenure, and terminations of faculty and academic staff, and transmits them to the president with recommendations.

-The EVPP is also responsible for the administration of programs related to completion of degree requirements on the undergraduate and graduate levels, academic planning and programs and the content of the WTAMU Catalog.
+The provost/VPAA is also responsible for the administration of programs related to completion of degree requirements on the undergraduate and graduate levels, academic planning and programs and the content of the WTAMU Catalog.